cutelabnyc/nested-tuplets/README.md

 2. This container is subdivided into 4 subdivisions with `{4}`.

 3. A child container can be placed within those subdivisions, by specifying that container's **range:** where it should start, and how long it should continue.
-In the second example, the ranged container is placed on the first subdivision, stretched across two subdivisions, with `(1,2)[]`.
+In the second example, the ranged container is placed on the first subdivision, stretched across two subdivisions, with `(1,2) []`.

 4. Finally, that ranged container is subdivided into 5 subdivisions with `{5}`.

 Both of these examples gives us the rhythm from Figure 1: five evenly spaced events followed by two evenly spaced events that take up the same amount of time as the first five.

-## The Simplest Nestup Expression
+## How Nestup Works

 We can now take a step back and describe the Nestup language systematically, starting from its most simple expression.